Whatever time of the year, we can be struck down by coughs, colds, congestion and sniffles!

 It is a perfect natural home remedy which can be used for all of the family.

-Take Care Of 2 Types Of Cough With Our Homemade Herbal Cough Syrup!
+Take Care Of 2 Types Of Cough With Our Cough Syrup Recipe!

 You know the type I’m talking about.
 Those horrible scratchy coughs with the dry tickling in the back of the throat.
-They are often teamed with difficulty breathing and can affect your talking.
+They are often teamed with difficulty breathing and can even affect your speech.

 Dry coughs can be caused by a variety of factors.
 Most often they are caused because of the common cold.
 However dry cough may also signify laryngitis, asthma, bronchitis, upper respiratory tract infections, sinusitis or even pneumonia.

 Anti-inflammatory herbs help to calm and soothe so are the best choices for dry tickly coughs.
-This is why our homemade herbal cough syrup is the ideal choice of remedies.
+For this reason our homemade herbal cough syrup is the ideal choice when looking for remedies.

 This second type is just as easy to recognize.
-It can be identified by the way the body begins a constant mucus and phlegm production cycle.
+It can be identified by the way the body begins its constant cycle of mucus and phlegm production.

-There can be very little that is worse than when you feel that phlegm starting to build up in the chest and throat.
-This is usually followed by the appearance of yellow, brown or green mucus when coughing.
+There can be very little worse than when you feel phlegm starting to build up in the chest and throat.
+This is usually followed by the appearance of yellow, brown or green mucus, especially apparent when coughing.

 Hot steam style remedies are a great treatment for these wet coughs.
 Hot tea, soups, taking a bath, and having a steam (inhaling steam through nasal passage) all helps to loosen phlegm and break up congestion.

-When making our homemade herbal cough syrup for wet coughs, you want to choose herbs that have expectorant properties.
+When making our cough syrup for wet coughs, you want to choose herbs that have expectorant properties.
 This will help to expel the phlegm from the body.